Skip to content

 Local-First Ready

-Start with the memory backend for development, file backend for persistence, then deploy to Cloudflare D1+R2 for production.
+Start with memory backend for development, file for persistence, Cloudflare for production.
 Same API everywhere.

 Pluggable Backends